tfenster/end2end/source/td19/2-basics.md

 </details>
 &nbsp;<br />

-### Get a PowerShell session inside an already running container
+### Get a cmd session inside an already running container
 With `docker exec` we can execute commands on a container and param `-ti` again gives us an interactive terminal.
 Get a second session into the container, exit it and see that the container is still running
 ```bash
 docker exec -ti b cmd